What Even is VoxPop Games?

 This also helps keep streamers motivated by boosting their viewership and community support.
 We’re not even fully launched yet and we’ve helped 3 streamers reach Twitch Affiliate in only a few short weeks!

 I hope this blog post does what it’s supposed to and demystifies anything that may have needed demystifying, but if you still have questions (or are interested in joining our community of developers or streamers) you’re welcome to DM me on Discord or Twitter, or you can email me directly at email@example.com .
-This is the part where we come full circle and I ask you to sign up for our Beta launch at signup.voxpopgames.net (there’s a chance at a free game in it for you!) and join our Discord here!
+This is the part where we come full circle and I ask you to join our Beta at signup.voxpopgames.net and hop into our Discord here!
 We’re friendly, I promise!
 Until next time~